 Supportive Family Services (SFS), a program of Catholic Social Services, was formed in 2020 to provide holistic support to families with a variety of needs.
-SFS provides services for both children and adults with developmental disabilities through Family Disability Services and provides support for individuals wishing to adopt through the Office of Children's Services through Wendy's Wonderful Kids and by conducting Home Studies for the State of Alaska.
 SFS also provides reunification services and resources to families who we have facilitated an adoption plan with previously.
 Through these services, SFS hopes to provide support and resources to families to build strong, healthy families.